the-t-in-rtf/gpii-live-registries/README.md

-# The GPII Live Solutions Registry
+# The GPII Live Registries

 This repository houses the fine-grained configuration data that powers [the GPII](http://gpii.net/).
 The configuration data in this package describes: